Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

   # Only enable it if you want to forward Genesys notifications to Agent Assist,
   # enableGenesysNotificationsForwarder: true
   enabled: true
   existingSecret: "agent-assist-api-key"
 ```

-The existing secret would be the value of the secret `agent-assist-api-key` copied from the agent-assist namespace.
+This secret `agent-assist-api-key` contains an `api-key` field and is used for authenticating the Agent Assist API Rest and WebSocket API.

-This secret contains an `api-key` field and is used for authenticating the Agent Assist API Rest and WebSocket API.
+### Setting Environment Variables

-## Environment variables
+Update the `cognigyEnv` section to reflect the correct domain names for your environment:

 ```yaml
 cognigyEnv: